sy2002/zxuno4mega65/README.md

 #### Joystick TODOs

 * Support two joysticks
-* Maybe a debouncer might make sense (though it seems to work quite nicely without right now)
 * Currently, you need to directly write to ZX UNO registers to configure the joysticks.
   We might want to make this configurable: Which joystick is emulated when CAPS LOCK is on?
   (Also explain this in the keyboard mapping Wiki.)
   Which joystick is being emulated when a hardware joystick in port #1 is used?
+* Describe the debouncing (5ms for the axis, 1ms for the button); add a Register for making it configurable?

 #### Acknowledgement TODOs